Parenting Schedules in Texas

 Understanding Parenting Schedules in Texas

 When sharing custody of children, parents’ biggest concern often revolves around the parenting schedule and how often they will see their kids.
-While parenting schedules vary based on family and situation, there are a few common possession schedules parents are often awarded.
+While parenting schedules vary based on family and situation, there are a few common possession schedules that are often set by the court.

-Currently, the Texas Family Code sets a standard possession order as follows: non-primary parents who live within 100 miles of their children have the right to possession on the first, third, and fifth weekends of every month, on Thursday evenings during the school year, on alternating holidays, and for an extended period of time (up to 30 days) during summer vacation.
-For cases filed on or after September 1, 2021, non-primary parents who reside within 50 miles of their children may elect to have possession pursuant to the expanded provisions of the standard possession order (discussed in further detail below) which allows non-primary parents to have possession of their children for approximately 47% of the time.
+Currently, the standard possession order under the Texas Family Code dictates that non-primary parents who live within 100 miles of their children have the right to possession on the first, third, and fifth weekends of every month, on Thursday evenings during the school year, on alternating holidays, and for an extended period of time (up to 30 days) during summer vacation.
+For cases filed on or after Sept.
+1, 2021, non-primary parents who reside within 50 miles of their children may elect to have possession pursuant to the expanded provisions of the standard possession order, which allows non-primary parents to have possession of their children for 47% of the time.

-If a child’s safety is a concern, a judge can also issue a supervised possession order that requires visits with non-custodial parents to be supervised by a family member or other third party.
+If the child’s safety is a concern, a judge can also issue a supervised possession order that requires visits with non-custodial parents to be supervised by a family member or other third party.

 Expanded Standard Possession Order

-An expanded possession schedule is awarded by a judge and grants the nonprimary parent two extra overnights with the child each week during the school year.
-The non-primary parent may elect the expanded schedule, which is granted unless the judge believes that the child’s age, distance between the parties, or another factor makes this schedule unworkable or not in the child’s best interest.
+An expanded standard possession order in Texas is a schedule that is set by a judge and grants the non-primary parent two extra overnights with the child each week during the school year.
+The non-primary parent may request the expanded visitation schedule in Texas, which is typically granted unless the judge believes that the child’s age, the distance between the parties, or another factor makes this schedule unworkable or not in the child’s best interest.

-The expanded standard possession order varies from the standard order in the following ways:
+The Texas expanded standard possession order varies from the standard order in the following ways:

-• Weekend periods of possession begin when the child is released from school on Friday and ends when the child returns to school on Monday.
+• Weekend periods of possession begin when the child is released from school on Friday and end when the child returns to school on Monday.

 • The midweek possession begins when the child is released from school Thursday and ends when the child returns to school on Friday.